dnjstrom/git-select-branch/README.md

   select-branch = "!git-select-branch"
 ```

-Now you can simply type `git select-branch` to select between branches.
+Now you can simply type `git select-branch` to switch between branches.